-Trapline Licence Areas are located in much of the Hornepayne area.
+Trapline Licence Areas are located over much of the Wawa area, outside Provincial Parks, Conservation Reserves, communities and Indian Reserves.

-As discussed in Section 4.3.7, water wells in the Hornepayne area obtain water from the overburden or shallow bedrock.
-The Ontario Ministry of the Environment (MOE) water well database contains records for 71 water wells in the Hornepayne area, ranging from 3 to 119 metres in depth (MOE, 2012).
-No potable water supply wells are known to exploit aquifers at typical repository depths in the Hornepayne area or anywhere else in northern Ontario.
+As discussed in Section 4.3.7, water wells in the Wawa area obtain water from the overburden or shallow bedrock.
+The Ontario Ministry of the Environment (MOE) water well database contains records for 71 water wells in the Wawa area, of which only 41 provided useful information on depth to bedrock, yield, and other relevant parameters.
+These 41 water wells ranged from 3.3 to 117 metres in depth (MOE, 2012).
+No potable water supply wells are known to exploit aquifers at typical repository depths in the Wawa area or anywhere else in northern Ontario.
+The Municipality of Wawa obtains its municipal water supply from Wawa Lake.